Liquid Medications¶

 Reconstitution¶

 Some liquid medications come as a powder that must be mixed with water before use.
+See Reconstitution for the full two-step process: establishing the concentration from the label, then calculating the draw volume.

 Reasonableness Check¶